 Chris: What bars do you recommend for whisky-lovers in Tokyo, Osaka and Kyoto?

-Brian: Tokyo is home to numerous world famous bars, such as Star Bar Ginza, Bar High Five and Zoetrope.
+Brian: Tokyo is home to numerous world-famous bars, such as Star Bar Ginza, Bar High Five and Zoetrope.
 My favourite Tokyo bar, however, is Bar Amami in Gotanda.
 It’s a very comfortable place for me, and I always have a nice time there.

-The best places to visit in Kansai are One Shot Bar Keith in Osaka, which is one of the best Japanese whisky speciality bars in the country, Bar K, which is also in Osaka and has amazing cocktails, and Bar Cordon Noir in Kyoto, which has a terrific selection of world whisky.
+The best places to visit in Kansai are One Shot Bar Keith in Osaka, which is one of the best Japanese whisky speciality bars in the country; Bar K, which is also in Osaka and has amazing cocktails; and Bar Cordon Noir in Kyoto, which has a terrific selection of world whisky.

 Chris: Are there any whisky distilleries in Japan you can visit?

 Brian: Certainly!
-The Yamazaki Distillery, the Hakushu Distillery, the Kirin Distillery, the Yoichi Distillery, the Miyagikyo Distillery and the Mars Shinshu Distillery are worth visits.
+The Yamazaki Distillery, the Hakushu Distillery, the Kirin Distillery, the Yoichi Distillery, the Miyagikyo Distillery and the Mars Shinshu Distillery are worth visiting.
 If you can only visit one or two, then Yamazaki in Osaka and Yoichi in Hokkaido are must-sees.

 Chris: Can you recommend some good value Japanese whiskies?